 Name and Contact Details of All Other Relevant Staff

 Regardless of the mode of delivery, represent a guide to the relative teaching time and student effort required to successfully achieve a particular competency/module.
 This may include not only scheduled classes or workplace visits but also the amount of effort required to undertake, evaluate and complete all assessment requirements, including any non-classroom activities.

 Pre-requisites and Co-requisites

-This unit must be co-delivered and assessed with at least one of the language (Listening and Speaking or Reading and Writing) units from the Certificate II in ESL.
+This unit must be co-delivered and assessed with at least one of the langauge (Listening and Speaking or reading and Writing) units from the Certificate in ESL.

 This unit outlines the skills and knowledge to work effectively in an Australian workplace.
 It serves as an introduction to a range of areas within the Australian industry context.

 National Codes, Titles, Elements and Performance Criteria